joshisumit/jekyll-now/_posts/2015-05-01-Run HPC Cluster on your laptop with LXC.md

 ##Prerequisites
 In this tutorial, we will be using lxc for running containers and libvirt API(virsh) for managing those containers.
 Install them with:

 `apt-get install lxc`

 `apt-get install libvirt-bin`

+##Filesystems for master and compute node
-As mentioned in my previous blog [Build HPC cluster from scratch with LXC](/Build HPC cluster from scratch with LXC) ,first i have created HPC Cluster with LXC manually.
-Just download those Ready-made filesystems for [master node](/mpi-master-fs) and [compute node](/mpi-compute-fs).

-Copy these filesystems in `/var/cache/lxc` in your Ubuntu.
+As mentioned in my previous blog [Build HPC cluster from scratch with LXC](/Build HPC cluster from scratch with LXC) ,I have created HPC Cluster with LXC manually.
+Just download those Ready-made filesystems for [master node](/mpi-master-fs) and [compute node](/mpi-compute-fs).Copy these filesystems in `/var/cache/lxc` in your Ubuntu.

 `cp ~/mpi-master-fs /var/cache/lxc`

+Pre-configured master node filesystem has:

+- `cluster` user: to operate our cluster.
+- NFS Server: to share cluster user's home directory with all compute nodes.
+If you do `cat /etc/exports` it will look like this:

+`/home/cluster *(rw,sync,no_subtree_check)`
+- Passwordless SSH: cluster user will do password less SSH login in all compute node.
+- MPI (`mpich2`): Cluster will communicate with MPI.

 `cp ~/mpi-compute-fs /var/cache/lxc`

 Once MPI cluster is installed, Filesystem will be in `/var/lib/lxc/$master_node/rootfs`

-On Master Node

-- NFS Server
-- Passwordless SSH to all compute nodes.
-- MPI installation
-- cluster user for running HPC jobs.

 ##How I created Rapid HPC Cluster with LXC.